DeclanChidlow/vale.rocks/src/posts/writing-style-and-mannerisms.md

 - I tend not to use underlines or bold too frequently.
 Underlines on the web are largely associated with hyperlinks, and even though Vale.Rocks' hyperlinks are styled differently, I still err on the side of caution.
 I bold things occasionally, but I do often find it draws the eye too much and can be distracting, so I do it scarcely.

 - I incorporate parenthetical remarks and occasionally footnotes/endnotes/sidenotes.
 These are a way to provide further information without disrupting text and a way to branch off from otherwise linear writing.
   - References to these come after punctuation.

-- While I do generally conform to the expectation that content within parenthesis is optional -- that is, completely removable from a sentence without impact -- sometimes I just want to interject a quick little whatever and use it as an aside.
+- While I do generally conform to the expectation that content within parentheses is optional -- that is, completely removable from a sentence without impact -- sometimes I just want to interject a quick little whatever and use it as an aside.

   Usually when a footnote would be too much, but leaving the information out would be detrimental.
 You can argue this is sloppy writing, and I have no defence.

 - Post and header titles are styled in title case or as written in the source when referencing.

-- I make use of modern punctuation. '?!' becomes an interrobang: '‽'.
+- I make use of modern punctuation.
+For example, '?!' becomes an interrobang: '‽'.

 - Items in lists follow sentence case, unless they are presented as an extension of an already begun sentence.